 Meg was part of seven Special Education Mutlidisciplinary Teams at Rhode Island schools.
 AS part of these teams, she helped develop and implement IEPs and 504 plans with students, parents, and teachers.
 She has experience and passion to assist students to be successful.
 She uses evidence-based Cognitive-Behavioral Therapy (CBT) to help individuals to manage their own behaviors that interfere with employment and functioning of daily living.
 CBT is an active intervention that is more focused on the present and helps to change and improve the way we think, feel, and act.

 Meg Gomes values to integration of techniques to increase relaxation and reduce stress.
 She will remind you of your inner strengths, use positive reinforcements and include meditation and mindfulness in therapeutic progress.

-Michele Lavigne MSW, LICSW
+Michele Lavigne, LICSW

 Rebecca Swagger LMHC

 BA – Psychology, University of Connecticut (UCONN), 2001

 MA – Psychology: Human Neuropsychology, University of Northern Colorado (UNC), 2005

 MS, LMHC – Mental Health Counseling, Rhode Island College (RIC), 2016 [approved by the Council for Accreditation of Counseling and Related Education Programs, CACREP]

 Rebecca became a Licensed Mental Health Counselor (LMHC) in the summer of 2017.
 She actually began as an intern at QBH in September 2015.
 Upon completing her internship and licensing hours she has chosen to stay at QBH!